A Fortnight in the Life of the Welkin DevOps Team

 QA and release

-At the end of every other sprint, a new version of Compliant Kubernetes is released.
+At the end of every other sprint, a new version of Welkin is released.
 Normally, two engineers work on producing the release.
 A release branch is created and the changelog is reset.
 After that, the engineers set up two clusters, one from scratch and one that is an upgrade from the previous release.
 QA is then performed on both clusters, verifying that everything works as expected, from the installation process to the end-user functionality and experience.
 If bugs are encountered, fixes are normally developed and cherry picked onto the release branch.
 When all tests pass, the new version is released.

 This brings us up to day 10 again, and the cycle restarts.